thoughtspot/thoughtspot.github.io/_includes/content/admin-portal/saml-prerequisites.md

 ### Also use ThoughtSpot internal authentication: (y/n)

 If 'y', then ThoughtSpot local/internal users (including local administrative users) will still be authenticated outside the scope of SSO.

+{: id="max-auth"}
+### samlMaxAuthenticationAge (tscli configuration only)

+By default, ThoughtSpot sets your `samlMaxAuthenticationAge` to 18114400 (seconds).
+If you experience an unauthorized error when logging in via SAML, your `AuthnInstant` value may be set to a different, older value.
+To resolve this issue, find your `AuthnInstant` value in the IDP login assertion.
+Set the `samlMaxAuthenticationAge` to a value older than that value.

+This is only one reason why you may receive an unauthorized error when logging in via SAML; if updating your `samlMaxAuthenticationAge` value does not resolve this issue, [contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html).

+You can only configure this setting when configuring SAML [using tscli]({{ site.baseurl }}/admin/setup/configure-SAML-with-tscli.html#saml-configure-tscli).